john2x/notes/magic.markdown

 ### Expansions ###
 The most recent block at the time of writing, "[Scars of Mirrodin][som]" (SOM), features cards depicting Phyrexia's invasion of Mirrodin.
 Mirrodin is an artifact plane, so its sets have a lot of artifacts, much more than a usual set, to reflect that.
 Each block will also introduce new mechanics.
-For SOM, it introduced *Metalcraft* and *Infect*.
+For SOM, it introduced *Metalcraft*, *Proliferate* and *Infect*.
 These mechanics are unique to the SOM block, and will not be featured in future blocks.

 The first set of an expansion is released during Fall.